ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Format of Scope {#scope}

-Building on {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}, this section defines the exact format and encoding of scope used in this profile.
+Building on {{Section 3.1 of RFC9594}}, this section defines the exact format and encoding of scope used in this profile.

 To this end, this profile uses the Authorization Information Format (AIF) {{RFC9237}} (REQ1).
 With reference to the generic AIF model